voidshard/igor/README.md

     In addition to this Igor has it's own concept of a user.
 Each Job, Layer and Task has a user id associated with it.
 Users that aren't admins can only see and modify their own objects, and can't see workers.
-Admins see & modify anything.
+Admins can see & modify anything.

 There are other objects that are used to talk to the API, for searching and what not: